Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

 > - Search engine to find vegan recipes, with options to search for them by name or ingredient.
 > - Nutritional information of the recipe.
 > - Rating system, time for cooking and portion size for each recipe.
-> - Sign-up form for newsletter service.
-> - Features that match my current knowledge.
+> - Refined search to further filter results from the database.

 #### 3. Structure